jxnl/blog/docs/writing/posts/mvp.md

   - jo
 ---

-# MVP for AI apps, find a feat of strength
+# A feat of strength MVP for AI Apps

 A minimum viable product (MVP) is a version of a product with just enough features to be usable by early customers, who can then provide feedback for future product development.